 The benefit of each and every student must be a teacher’s over-riding priority and the instructional process and the very structure of the environment must be molded to serve that purpose.
-Finally, the performance of teachers must be a function of the individual success of each and every student for whom they are responsible.
+Finally, the measure of the performance of teachers must be a function of the success of each and every student for whom they are responsible.

 Note: An education must teach children more than facts and knowledge, it must teach them that success is a process.
 Success and winning are not accomplishments rather they are a life-long process of getting the most out of one’s life.
 We hope an education will also help young people develop character and a strong self-esteem.
 We also want them to learn that diversity is an asset, not a liability, and that our natural environment demands our most conscientious stewardship.

 Our objective as educators is to help children learn as much as they are able, as fast as they are able, beginning at that point on the learning preparedness continuum where we find them when they arrive at our door.
 Each school must be a “No Failure Zone!”

 • Every child will be given whatever time and attention they need to learn each and every lesson;

 • They learn that mistakes are learning opportunities and that they should never give up on themselves;